meetmakwana19/my-dsa/L42_OOPS/1_Intro.md

 ### 👉🏻 Class :

+-A class is a logical entity that is used to define a new data type.
+Once we define this new data type can be used to create objects of that type.
+Thus we can say that a class is a template for an object.
+A class contains variables, methods, and constructors.

 - From [Class] blueprint ------instance-----> [Object] is created
 - Object is an instance of **class**.
 - User defined data type.